bentoml/BentoML/docs/source/concepts.rst

 BentoML allows users to include additional metadata information for the packed model artifacts.
-The metadata are intended to be used to specify identifying attributes of the model artifact that are meaningful and relevant to users.
+The metadata are intended to be used to specify identifying attributes of the model artifact that are meaningful and relevant to users, such as accuracy, dataset used, and other static information.

 Users can add metadata information, along with the model artifact.